 This left some dangerous blind spots.
 It has, for example, meant that the commission didn’t even examine ethical considerations, which is bizarre given that it is becoming increasingly apparent that the crisis was fuelled by widespread malfeasance, “creative” accounting, and seeming fraud in the banking sector.
 Neither the words “ethics” nor “ethical” are mentioned once in the ICB’s 146,000-word, 358-page final report (the words “moral” or “integrity” do make a few appearances, but only in association with the concept of “moral hazard” or to denote “completeness”.)

 Maybe the ICB believes that, by preventing banks from gambling depositors’ money on so-called “casino” activities, and by preventing them from abusing the implicit state guarantee to sustain their investment banking arms, the temptation to misbehave will be lessened or removed.
 To me, this seems wildly optimistic.

-I don’t normally agree with the Daily Mail, but in this instance I agree with the newspaper’s city editor Alex Brummer who says the ICB cannot propose a viable blueprint for the future of the UK banking sector unless a thorough-going inquiry into the reasons for the failures of disastrous banks such as HBOS, Royal Bank of Scotland and Northern Rock is carried out first.
+I don’t normally agree with the Daily Mail, but I do agree with the newspaper’s city editor Alex Brummer who says the ICB cannot propose a viable blueprint for the future of the UK banking sector unless a thorough-going inquiry into the reasons for the failures of disastrous banks such as HBOS, Royal Bank of Scotland and Northern Rock is carried out first.
 So far the politicians have desperately sought to avoid such an inquiry.
 As Brummer said, the report is “proposing changes without really knowing what went wrong.
 The process is frankly bonkers.”

 The proposals may, in any case, turn out to be a sideshow.
 If Greece does default on its debts, Vicker’s elegantly crafted solution would seem like re-arranging the deckchairs on the Titanic.